Theory Manual

 Discretization

-The numerical methdology used to solve the partial differential equations (PDEs) within AMR-Wind is documented in Almgren et al. (JCP 1998).
+The numerical methodology used to solve the partial differential equations (PDEs) within AMR-Wind is documented in Almgren et al. (JCP 1998).
+AMR-Wind uses AMReX-Hydro for many advection routines.
+The reader is referred to their documentation for implementation details.

 Time Step – MOL